34-t-a-l-k-w-e/Stalkwe/README.md

 # Stalkwe

-I'm Stalkwe
-I'm a young programmer.
+I'm Stalkwe and I'm also a young programmer.
 I'm still learning.
 My favorite programming language is <strong>Python</strong>.
 I'm using <em>Polybius Square</em> to encrypt text.
 Also I'm bad at english.

 <!-- Decoration -->
 ---